This section covers how your service charge is calculated, what it covers and how you can query it.

 Put your name, property address and account number on the back of the cheque.
 If you would like a receipt, please enclose a stamped self-addressed envelope with your payment.

-At a bank or post office
+At a bank

 Fill in the payment slip attached to your demand and hand it to the cashier with your payment.
 Make your cheques payable to the London Borough of Barnet.